angietd94/confluent-webinar-connect-private-networking/Part2-connectors-demo.md

 In essence, both VPC endpoints and S3 egress endpoints ensure that your data travels safely and privately between your services and S3, maintaining high security standards without exposing your information to the risks of the public internet.
 _______
 > _Preliminary Notes :_
-> _Note: here you will need some AWS Keys, if you do not have them, create one in the IAM service.
-[Here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) is explained in the AWS docs._
+> _Ensure you have AWS credentials (Access Key and Secret Key) from IAM.
+If you don't have them, you can create them in the AWS Management Console._ [Here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) is explained in the AWS docs._
-> _You will need some API Cluster Key.
-You can create in inside the UI of CC, inside your cluster, or using the CLI.
-It comes in a form key and password, save them as they are important everytime you need to create things in Confluent._
+> _You'll also need an API Cluster Key for Confluent Cloud, which you can create through the UI of Confluent Cloud within your cluster settings or using the CLI.
+These credentials are essential for managing resources in Confluent._
 ___________

 # **Create the AWS infrastructure**
 ## **Create a MySQL database and fill it with data**

-First we create a MySQL database inside the RDS service of AWS When creating the database please select MySQL as it is the example we are touching here.
+First, we'll set up a MySQL database within AWS RDS (Relational Database Service):

+- Choose MySQL as the database engine during setup.
+- Opt for Self Managed credential management to set your own password for database access.
-Also dset Credential Management as Self Managed, in order to choose your own password.
-Save this password as we will need it later.
+- Save this password securely as we'll need it later.
-First we create some mock data with a Python script that goes inside the MySQL database (which is an RDS instance).

 ![Screenshot](https://github.com/angietd94/confluent-webinar-connect-private-networking/blob/7db0f8af95039a71498d167be52113c5ecc2cf03/images/select_rds_database.png)